 Pablo Picasso’s connection to Barcelona, where he spent key formative years and first showed his work in 1900, eventually bore fruit when his manager Jaume Sabartés donated his collection to the city in 1962.
-Nearly as stunning as the 3,500 Picasso works on display are the five Renaissance palaces that have been renovated and redesigned as an elegant and naturally lighted exhibit space.
+Nearly as stunning as the 3,500 Picasso works on display are the five medieval palaces that house them.

 Santa Maria del Mar Basilica

-For peace, symmetry, and Mediterranean Gothic at its classical best, Santa Maria del Mar is the Sagrada Família’s polar opposite.
-Burned back to its original bare-bones structure by a fire at the start of the Spanish Civil War in 1936, it was restored by post-Bauhaus architects who saw the purity of stonemason Berenguer de Montagut’s original 1329 design and maintained the elegant and economical lines of the seafarers' waterfront basilica.
+For Mediterranean Gothic at its best, Santa Maria del Mar is the Sagrada Família’s opposite.
+Burned back to its stone shell in a fire at the start of the Spanish Civil War in 1936, it was restored by post-Bauhaus architects who saw the purity of Berenguer de Montagut’s 1329 design and maintained his spare, elegant lines.